 proving that they could do the great harmonizing that still works.

 Graham Nash took to the keyboard for “Our House” that caused most of the crowd to sing along.
-This is my favorite song of theirs and took me back to college days sitting in the courtyard of my university residence hall on a sunny Sunday afternoon.
+This is my favorite song of theirs and took me back to a college day sitting in the courtyard of my university residence hall on a sunny Sunday afternoon at Berkeley and looking out over the San Francisco Bay.

 But it was Neil Young’s keyboard and lead for “Only Love Can Break Your Heart” that got the rest of the audience on their feet.